 This is one of our favorite countries: full of art, history, and fantastic food.
 It’s a collection of diverse regions with a wide variety of scenery and cultural traditions.
 Chris studied French in school, and Melissa feels that her temperament is essentially French, so this is a place we keep coming back to.
-We spent the last two months of our nine-month European trip in 2008 in France.
-The posts below are from that period.
-The photo galleries also include pictures from a later vacation in the south of France and an overnight stop in Strasbourg.
+We spent the last two months of our nine-month European trip of 2008 in France, two months housesitting there in 2021, and one month housesitting there in 2022.
+The posts below are from those periods.
+The photo galleries also include pictures from a 2010 vacation in the south of France and an overnight stop in Strasbourg in 2018.

 When we visited

-Paris, Troyes, Dijon, Vezelay, Lyon, Mont-Dore, Poitiers, Amboise, Arles, Aix-en-Provence, Saignon, Strasbourg
+Paris, Troyes, Dijon, Vezelay, Lyon, Mont-Dore, Poitiers, Amboise, Arles, Aix-en-Provence, Saignon, Strasbourg, Saint Racho, Annecy, Grenoble

 Hiking up a hill to the village of Vezelay in Burgundy, stopping to rest in a field where, in 1146, the Pope gave a speech calling for the Second Crusade, looking into a tiny chapel built in 1217 by Franciscan friars sent by Saint Francis himself, and ending up in Vezelay’s grand 1096 basilica just in time for mass.